katharinalisalin/demo-bug-template/docs/contributing/index.md

 for MkDocs.

-To ensure that our issue tracker and discussion board remain structured, searchable, and easy to follow, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion, or commenting on existing discussions or subpages.
+To ensure that our issue tracker and discussion board remain structured, searchable and easy to follow, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion or commenting on existing discussions or subpages.

 ### Before submitting an issue, ask yourself: